-Each domain comprises two tables: target objects o and related entities e.
-Related entities have three fields: an identifier and two unobserved Boolean fields x and y that are randomly assigned (uniformly).
-Each target object is related to k entities; k is drawn from a uniform distribution between 1 and upper bound u.
-The expected value of k is therefore (u+1)/2 and is 5 in our main comparison.
+Each domain comprises two tables: target objects o and related entities e Related entities have three fields: an identifier and two unobserved Boolean fields x and y that are randomly assigned (uniformly).
+Each target object is related to k entities; k is drawn from a uniform distribution between 1 and upper bound e The expected value of e is therefore e and is 5 in our main comparison.
 The likelihood that an entity is related to a target object is a function of its identifier number.
 For the main comparison this is also uniform.
-Followup experiments (in Section 5.4) will vary both k and the distributions of related entities.
+Followup experiments (in Section 4.4) vary both e and the distributions of related entities.